The Sugar Beet Harvest

 Personally, I’ve never worked 12 hours, outdoors and around heavy machinery in the cold- but I can only imagine it could easily turn from fatigue to exhaustion pretty quickly.

-The Sugar Beet Harvest happens every year in northern states like Montana, North Dakota, Minnesota and most recently Michigan.
+The Sugar Beet Harvest happens every year in northern states like Montana, North Dakota, Minnesota, and most recently Michigan.
 Count on winter weather.
 Check out these tips on winter camping if you’re worried about freezing pipes among other things.
 Campgrounds may shut off the water, but arrangements would then be made for your tanks to be filled weekly or bi-weekly.

 If you’re uncomfortable with working around heavy machinery, the Sugar Beet Harvest probably isn’t the right job for you!
-Large trucks, conveyers, and other heavy machinery are used around the clock and are essential to getting the bets harvested in the short amount of time the harvest runs.
+Large trucks, conveyers, and other heavy machinery are used around the clock and are essential to getting the best harvest in the short amount of time the harvest runs.